rmourey26/onyx/README.md

 - User profile base at /private page
 - OpenAI playground UI
 - Onboarding, signIn/signUp pages
 - Podcast UI
+- CookieButton component configured to work with Consent Manager from Termly free plan.
+Just create a free Termly account, add your Script tag on the app/layout page using Next Script and then add your CookieButton to your app/layout just above the ThemeProvider and just below your termly Script tag.
-- Lucide React
+- Lucide React Icons with many brand SVGs ready for your props
 - More..

 ## API